 I need to burst another bubble here.
 Many beginners want to skip CAD altogether and convert images to g-code.
 Some Free CAM software programs can do an image trace, but you’re going to find this is very restrictive and you’ll outgrow it in a hurry.
 Sorry, but you’re better off learning CAD from the get go.

 Click here if you want help choosing CAM Software.

-The best free CAM software programs are again Carbide Create and Fusion 360.
+The best free CAM software programs are Carbide Create and Fusion 360.

 Free CNC Control Software

 Control Software is what takes the g-code and converts it to control signals to operate the motors and other components of your CNC Machine.
-Think of it as the CNC Machine’s “Brain”.
+Think of Control Software as the CNC Machine’s “Brain”.

 There are only 3 good choices for free Control Software to use with your CNC Machine:

 |Free CNC Control Software.
 Can run on a Raspberry Pi.

 |LinuxCNC / EMC2